Notes/Stacks: Last In, First Out

 Space Complexity

 An array-backed stack holding $n$ elements uses $O(n)$ space.
-Due to the doubling strategy, the allocated capacity is at most $2n$, so the worst-case space overhead is a factor of 2:
+Due to doubling, allocated capacity is at most $2n$:

 $n \leq \text{capacity} \leq 2n$

-A linked-list-backed stack uses exactly $n$ nodes, but each node carries pointer overhead.
-On a 64-bit system:
+A linked-list stack uses exactly $n$ nodes, but each carries pointer overhead:

 $\text{Space}_{\text{linked}} = n \times (\text{sizeof}(\text{value}) + 8) \text{ bytes}$